 Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the consolidated financial statements of the current year.
 These matters were addressed in the context of our audit of the consolidated financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
 We have determined the matters described below to be the key audit matters to be communicated in our report:

-The Shareholders of Al Ahsa Development Company (A Saudi Joint Stock Company) Al-Ahsa, Kingdom of Saudi Arabia
+The Shareholders AYYAN Invesment Company (Formerly: Al Ahsa Development Company) (A Saudi Joint Stock Company) Al Khobar, Kindom of Saudi Arabia

 Key Audit Matters - Continued